Raveesh Kumar: Diplomatic career

 Kumar joined the Indian Foreign Service in 1995, through the Union Public Service Commission (UPSC) conducted Civil Service Examination.
 He started his diplomatic career at the Indian Mission in Jakarta, Indonesia in 1997.
 This was followed by posting in Thimpu, Bhutan as Second Secretary/First Secretary, where he looked after development assistance projects.
-During his stint in New Delhi from 2004-2007, he was the Desk Officer at the East Asia desk, covering Japan and Republic of Korea.
+During his stint in New Delhi from 2004 to 2007, he was the Desk Officer at the East Asia desk, covering Japan and Republic of Korea.
 He was then posted to London, United Kingdom as Political Counsellor responsible for bilateral political relationships and engagements with the Parliament of the United Kingdom.
 Subsequently, he moved as Deputy Chief of Mission to Jakarta from September 2010 to August 2013, followed by his posting as Consul General of India in Frankfurt, Germany from August 2013 to July 2017.
 Kumar was the Official Spokesperson of the Ministry of External Affairs and Joint Secretary (External Publicity) from July 2017 till April 2020.

+On 11 January 2024, Kumar was appointed as the next Ambassador of India to Czech Republic.
+On, 27 June 2024 he took charge as Indian ambassador to the Czech Republic.